zuanming/secondrepo/readme.md

 # COVID-19 Statistics
-### Data Centric Development Project (Code Institute
+### Data-Centric Development Project (Code Institute)

-An overview page of current global COVID-19 key statistics.
+This project is built as a webpage for current global COVID-19 key statistics.

 ![Mockup image](images/mockup.png "Devices Mockup")

 ## Objective
-The SARS-CoV-2 coronavirus has become a very real and severe problem globally - This highly infectious disease has already reached more than 200 countries and territories worldwide.
+The SARS-CoV-2 coronavirus has become a very real and severe problem globally; this highly infectious disease has already reached more than 200 countries and territories worldwide.
 It has brought upon immeasurable suffering and has affected the livelihood of many groups and individuals and is still spreading.
 With technology, we are now able to trace and account for most of the infected cases.
-This allows world leaders and organisations to keep abreast of the situation to plan and act accordingly.
+This allows world leaders and organizations to keep abreast of the situation to plan and act accordingly.
-The objective of this project is to provide users a quick up-to-date information source for the COVID-19 pandemic.
-The data has been packaged and presented in a compact manner - it allows users to get an update of the key statistics with a quick glance.
+The objective of this project is to provide users with a quick, up-to-date information source for the COVID-19 pandemic.
+The data has been packaged and presented compactly - it allows users to get an update of the key statistics with a glance.
 Users can also select and view statistics for various countries with graphs to show historical data trends.
 The data and trends serve as an indication of the current spread of SARS-CoV-2 and the severity of the pandemic.

 ## UX
-Based on the objective, this website was built for any and all users who want to have an overview of the global COVID-19 situation.
-The page content is kept minimal and compact, users will be able to see most of the information on a desktop screen.
+Based on the objective, this website was built for any users who desire an overview of the global COVID-19 situation.
+The page content is kept minimal and compact; users will be able to see most of the information on a desktop screen.
 The key statistics are displayed in bold, along with some charts as a graphical representation of the information.

 There is also an interactive section where users can select a country of choice to view the country statistics and data trend.
-This option is targetted at users who want to know the situation in their local country or if they want to check out the statistics in other countries.
+This option is targetted at users who want to know the situation in their locale or if they want to check out the statistics in other countries.

 ## UI